 Choosing the best type of thermostat for your home based on your needs and budget.
-Here are a few different types of thermostat and a few of our recommended ones.
+Here are a few different types of thermostats and a few of our recommended ones.

 1 – Mechanical thermostats

-A mechanical thermostat contains a calibrated sensing component, either a vapor-filled bellow or a bi-metallic strip, which reacts to changes in temperature and activates the heating or cooling system.
+A mechanical thermostat like this Emerson brand from Home Depot contains a calibrated sensing component, either a vapor-filled bellow or a bi-metallic strip, which reacts to changes in temperature and activates the heating or cooling system.

 - Built-in bimetallic strip thermometer